-MoneyLion Investing
+MoneyLion Managed Investing

-MoneyLion Investing is an online investment account that offers access to separately managed accounts invested based on model exchange-traded fund ("ETF") portfolios, enabling customers to invest any amount of their choosing, with no account minimums.
-Through MoneyLion Investing, customers are able to develop sound investing habits through features such as auto-investing, allowing them to automatically contribute into their account with recurring direct deposits, and "Round Ups" (as described further below under "- Round Ups").
-MoneyLion Investing accounts are managed on a discretionary basis by ML Wealth, an SEC-registered investment adviser.
-As of December 31, 2023, ML Wealth had discretionary assets under management of approximately \$11.4 million.
+MoneyLion Managed Investing is an online investment account that offers access to separately managed accounts invested based on model ETF portfolios, enabling customers to invest any amount of their choosing, with no account minimums.
+Through MoneyLion Managed Investing, customers are able to develop sound investing habits through features such as auto-investing, allowing them to automatically contribute into their account with recurring direct deposits, and "Round Ups" (as described further below under "- Round Ups").
+MoneyLion Managed Investing accounts are managed on a discretionary basis by ML Wealth.
+As of December 31, 2024, ML Wealth had discretionary assets under management in Managed Investing accounts of approximately \$10.2 million.
 Brokerage and custodial services are provided by DriveWealth.
 See "- Our Business Model - Third-Party Providers - DriveWealth" for additional information regarding our agreement with DriveWealth.

-With a MoneyLion Investing account, customers establish their investment strategy based on their preferred balance of risk and return and receive a personalized portfolio comprising a mix of stock and bond ETFs.
-MoneyLion Investing accounts are managed and rebalanced toward target asset allocations periodically, as well as whenever there is money movement within an account or when model allocations are updated.
+With a MoneyLion Managed Investing account, customers establish their investment strategy based on their preferred balance of risk and return and receive a personalized portfolio comprising a mix of stock and bond ETFs.
+MoneyLion Managed Investing accounts are managed and rebalanced toward target asset allocations periodically, as well as whenever there is money movement within an account or when model allocations are updated.
 Wilshire Associates, Inc. ("Wilshire") provides ML Wealth with consulting services to develop and maintain the risk-based asset allocation and ETF selection for the core allocation models that ML Wealth offers to customers.
 ML Wealth compensates Wilshire directly through a flat fee investment consulting arrangement for its services, including asset allocation research and advice, as well as security due diligence and selection.